DHRUVvkdv/RAG-Chatbot-Backend/README.md

     -- Store chunks of text to DB for now - for later maybe have an API to get the specific chunk -- Figure out chunk ID
     -- implement retry for pinecone db

+  - July 4, Wed:
+    -- Organised the project with using config and env files, also

+  - July 5, Wed:
+    -- Store the user queries along with sources in DB.
+    -- Use variables from the config file.
+    -- The chat doesn't show older messages' sources.

 - Research part: